Our opening speaker, Rick Cotgreave shares his thoughts after last week’s Summit

 As I begin to make more sense of my own transition from sport and learn from the research a picture is beginning to emerge that helps me recognise the choices that can lead to new ways to experience success and fulfilment beyond the sporting environment.

-Most of an athlete’s career is focussed on getting better – faster, stronger, going up the rankings or even getting more likes on your Instagram account.
+Most of an athlete’s career is focused on getting better – faster, stronger, going up the rankings or even getting more likes on your Instagram account.
 Making progress towards goals and the external validation of success is rewarding and undoubtedly drives behaviour and performance.
 However, the seduction of ‘better never stops’ hides a shadow side of ‘not good enough today’ which can be exposed when progress is more difficult to come by or in retirement when the inevitable decline is seen.
 For an athlete self-worth and happiness is often strongly linked to these narrow definitions of success.
 The loss of progress and subsequent loss of recognition can in some cases lead to destructive behaviours.
-An over dependence on focussing on ‘better’ may lead to burn-out and stress.
+An over dependence on focusing on ‘better’ may lead to burn-out and stress.

 I have spoken to many athletes who, like me, have found some of the answers in yoga or mediation practice.
 These disciplines bring with them the concept of contentment which during a competitive career is a totally foreign reference point.
 It took me several years to come to terms (or travel the change curve of shock, anger and resistance) with the yogic term Samtosa, the deliberate act of contentment.
 Initially this was a way of thinking that I associated with mediocrity, stagnation and boredom.
 Over time I begin to explore it in more detail and recognise the value and sense of fulfilment that can be found in cultivating this mindset.
 Appreciating what we have, and developing a deeper sense of gratitude is a powerful tool in finding calm and building self-belief and confidence.